Thursday, March 18, 2010

 Garmin nuvi 1350 review

-Garmin-nuvi-1300-review The Garmin nüvi 1350 is a mid-range unit in Garmin’s latest line of GPS navigators, and the lowest one to offer lane assist, shown above.
+The Garmin nüvi 1350 is a mid-range unit in a line of Garmin GPS navigators introduced in 2009 (here is a list of more recent nuvi introductions), and the lowest one to offer lane assist, shown above.
 All of the new units in the 1200, 1300 and 1400 series come with customizable data fields and the ability to utilize the pedestrian and mass transit features on Garmin’s CityXplorer maps.
 They also have text-to-speech, so you’ll hear “drive one-half mile, then turn left on Elm Street,” instead of just “drive one-half mile, then turn left.”

 The 4.3” touch-screen nuvi 1350 comes with preloaded maps of the US and Canada, and offers speed limit display, as shown above.